-I have spent months writing this essay, and the story keeps changing.
-I ask myself: why persist in this sometimes pleasant but often painful, baffling task?
-For this symposium, the aim must be to shed some bit of light on issues of gender, a central political problem of our time.1
+I have spent months writing this essay; the story keeps changing.
+I ask myself: why persist in this baffling, endless task?
+For this symposium, the aim must be to shed some light on issues of gender, a central political challenge of our time.1

-So I posed this question: How did Helen become the person we knew at BARA2 in the 1980s and 90s: strong scholar/organizer dedicated to needs and goals of “Women in Development”3?
-I know for a fact that she didn’t start there: Helen, 1950s undergraduate , told close friends that her main life’s ambition was to “marry an anthropologist and go to Africa”.
+So I posed this question: How did Helen become the BARA2 person we knew in the 1980s and 90s: strong scholar/organizer pursuing needs and goals of “Women in Development”3?
+I know for a fact , she didn’t start there: Helen, 1950s undergraduate , told close friends that her main life’s ambition was to “marry an anthropologist and go to Africa”.

-Here’s the difficulty: it’s safe to say that I know Helen in more detail than anyone else alive, because I knew her for almost sixty years and in times past she told me many stories about her 22 years before we met.
-But we never sat down together and said, let’s talk about all these stages of life we have experienced from a “What did it mean” point of view.
-We just didn’t — Why?
-I think that, as long as she was self-reflective, we were each just too busy getting on with the rather differing directions of our lives.
-We could have done it, but while she was operational we just didn’t think to try.
-So I have to ask myself, looking back at all the “stages”, or “phases” as I will call them: what were her perspectives at each time?
+Here’s the difficulty: it’s safe to say I know Helen in more detail than anyone else alive — we were a team for almost sixty years and she told me many stories about her 22 years before we met.
+But we never sat down together and said, let’s talk about all these stages of life we have experienced from each other’s “What did it mean” point of view.
+We just didn’t — as long as she was self-reflective, we were each too busy getting on with the rather differing directions of our lives.
+We could have, but while she was operational we just didn’t think to try.
+So I ask myself, looking back at all the “stages”, or “phases” as I will call them: what were her perspectives at each time?
 And the more I think about them, the more possibilities seem to arise.

-So to proceed in the face of towering ignorance: My view of the “how” question is this: she learned to build strong balance between seeking greater freedoms of action , and its necessary corollary: increasing capacities for Impulse control.
-I see this as her key to good life, bearing in mind that mine is one-view of a “Rashomon” story — others may see it differently.
-Here I propose eight “phases” for her story, but this construction — like any effort of this kind — must fail, if for no better reason than — if Helen were present here today, in body, with mouth — she would demolish it with humor.
+So I proceed in the face of towering ignorance: My view of the “how” question is : she learned to build strong balance between seeking greater freedoms of action — with emphasis on expanding social cooperation — and the necessary corollary of freedom: increasing capacities for Impulse control.
+These I see as her keys to good life, bearing in mind that mine is one “Rashomon” story — others would see it differently.
+Here I propose eight “phases”, but this construction — like any effort — must fail — if Helen were present here today, in body, with mouth — she would largely demolish it with humor.

 Phase One: “Limited prospects for Her Kind” (Harrisburg, PA)